Ministry moved to seize RATs from businesses after just 2% showed up

-The Ministry of Health asked Rapid Antigen Test suppliers to "prioritise its orders," over those of private businesses after just 2 per cent of the Ministry's orders for January and February were "confirmed" delivered as of late January this year.
+The Ministry of Health asked Rapid Antigen Test suppliers to "prioritise its orders," over those of private businesses after just 2 per cent of the Ministry's orders for January and February from one supplier "confirmed" delivered as of late January this year.

 In the event, test suppliers acknowledged that despite telling their own customers that the Government wanted its orders prioritised, the tests were delivered in the order in which they were purchased: government first.